zpaolo11x/Arcadeflow/README.md

 - 'Morph snap ratio' : Chose if you want the box to morph into the actual game video or if it must be cropped
 - 'Optimize vertical arcade' : Enable this option if you have 9:16 vertical artwork from the Vertical Arcade project
 - 'Zoom thumbnails' : Chose if you want the selected thumbnail to zoom to a larger size
-- 'Show only logos' : If enabled, only game tilte logos will be shown instead of the screenshot
+- 'Show only logos' : If enabled, only game title logos will be shown instead of the screenshot
 - Snapshot Options
 - 'Artwork source' : Chose if you want the snapshot artwork from gameplay or title screen
 - 'Show game title' : Show the title of the game over the thumbnail